 - Daylen binds light to his ability to grip, effectively giving himself spiderman wall climbing powers.
 This magically works on his feet as well, even through the soles of his shoes.
 Maybe that’s just how the magic works, but it still bothered me.

 - Daylen has learned to do a “mass break” where he increases his mass while falling.
 Due to conservation of momentum, this decreases his speed by the same ratio.
 That’s all fine.
 The problem is that, right at the beginning of chapter seven, he falls off a building, increases his mass to slow down, and then returns his mass to normal before landing, so that he doesn’t damage the pavement.
 Pretty sure this would increase his speed back to normal, accomplishing nothing, but in the story it brings him to a full stop.

-- Daylen quadruples his speed at one point, and mentions that he can run at 120 kph.
+- At one point, Daylen mentions he can run at 120 kph after quadrupling his speed.
 Maybe the magic accounts for the non-linear air drag?
 Or maybe Daylen just thinks he is going 120 kph (he doesn’t seem to verify the results, he just asserts them) but it still felt like an error to me.